 Revenues less instructional costs and services, a measure of the gross profit of Aspen operations, for the year ended December 31, 2012 declined to \$2,090,376 from \$2,277,897 for the year ended December 31, 2011, a decrease of 8%.
 Gross profit from Aspen's full-time degree-seeking students declined to \$1,785,030 for the year ended December 31, 2011 from \$1,946,899 for the year ended December 31, 2011, a decrease of 8%.
 The timing impact of the Legacy Tuition Plan was experienced in the second half of 2012 as Aspen's gross profit from full-time degree-seeking students fell at a year/year rate of 14% versus a 1% decline during the first half of 2012.
-This is because the second half of 2011 was affected by a large number of Legacy Tuition Plan students completing their initial four courses which contributed gross profit from the Legacy Tuition Plan is immaterial.
-Gross profit growth is expected in 2013 as new full-time degree-seeking student enrollments increase and Legacy Tuition Plan students represent a shrinking portion of the total full-time degree-seeking student to \$305,346 for the year ended December 31, 2012 as Aspen's third-party corporate employee certificate programs and part-time degree programs fell at a year/year rate of 44% versus a year/year growth rate of 35% during the first half of 2012.
-Gross profit from the 2012 as Aspen's fell at a year/year rate of 44% versus a year/year growth rate of 35% during the first half of 2012.
-Gross profit growth in 2013 should benefit from the growing number of regular rate students, the de-emphasis of low-margin third-party-sourced corporate employee certificate programs.
+This is because the second half of 2011 was affected by a large number of Legacy Tuition Plan students completing their initial four courses which contributed gross profits in contrast to later periods with a lower number of initial four courses taken by Legacy Tuition Plan students.
+After the initial four courses, gross profit from the Legacy Tuition Plan is immaterial.
+Gross profit growth is expected in 2013 as new full-time degree-seeking student enrollments increase and Legacy Tuition Plan students represent a shrinking portion of the total full-time degree-seeking student population.
+Gross profit from Aspen's third-party corporate employee certificate programs and part-time degree programs declined to \$305,346 for the year ended December 31, 2012 from \$330,998 for the year ended December 31, 2011, a decrease of 8%.
+The timing impact of Hurricane Sandy was experienced in the second half of 2012 as Aspen's gross profit from third-party corporate employee certificate programs and part-time degree programs fell at a year/year rate of 44% versus a year/year growth rate of 35% during the first half of 2012.
+Gross profit growth in 2013 should benefit from the growing number of regular rate students, the de-emphasis of low-margin third-party-sourced corporate employee certificate programs and the ramp-up of Aspen's own certificate programs.